zhanghao168/learngit/readme.txt

-Git is a distributed version control system.
+Git is a new distributed version.
-Git is free software distributed under the GPL.
-Git has a mutable index called stage.
-Git tracks changes of files.
+Creating a new branch is quick and simple.
-Creating a new branch is quick.
+Creating a new branch is quick and simple.
-This is a dev branch.
-dev branch again.